 While the holidays are a difficult time to be away from your service member or your family, there are now so many options to help you feel connected during moments that matter.
-Our family is thankful for Verizon’s reliable network that always helps us connect during the holidays.

 Connect to your Service Member during the holidays